Are you curious about container shipping costs from China to Egypt?

 Average Transit Times for Sea Freight

 When considering container shipping from China to Egypt, one of the crucial aspects to evaluate is the average transit time.
-The typical duration for sea freight shipments, depending on the specific ports and shipping routes, generally ranges from 20 to 35 days.
+As of January 2026, the typical duration for sea freight shipments (port-to-port), depending on the specific ports and shipping routes, generally ranges from 22 to 38 days.
 Below is a table summarizing the average transit times for different routes from major Chinese ports to Egyptian ports:

 These times can fluctuate based on various factors such as shipping line schedules, weather conditions, and port congestion.
 Therefore, it is imperative for importers to plan accordingly and allow for potential delays, ensuring that their supply chain remains intact.